 An Associate member is a person who is either a cinematographer who does not meet the criteria of full membership, or any other person working in an allied craft such as camera operators, camera assistants, lighting, grips, colourists and editors.

-A student member is a person who meets the criteria for associate membership and is also a fulltime or near fulltime student.
+A student member is a person who meets the criteria for associate membership and is also a full-time or near full-time student who is actively engaged and has a keen interest in cinematography.
 Student membership expires six months after the student’s courses finish.

 Corporate membership is offered to Companies and organizations providing services, goods or equipment to the New Zealand Screen Production Industry who share the ideals of NZCS.
 Corporate members do not have any voting rights within the society.
 Corporate members are able to be represented at any NZCS event or meeting which is open to the wider membership base.
 The number of representatives from any one corporate member permitted to attend any NZCS event or meeting shall be limited to 2 unless agreed in writing in advance by the NZCS committee.